St. Peter at the pearly gates. Cherubs playing harps. Fluffy white clouds. These are all images people have of heaven—but what is heaven really?

 “Do we believe that there is such a thing as death?
 To be sure. … And is this anything but the separation of soul and body?
 And being dead is the attainment of this separation when the soul exists in [it]self, and is parted from the body and the body is parted from the soul. … The soul, whose inseparable attitude is life, will never admit of life’s opposite, death.
 Thus the soul is shown to be immortal, and since immortal, indestructible” (Plato the Teacher: Being Selections From the Apology, Euthydemus, Protagoras, Symposium, Phaedrus, Republic and Phaedo of Plato, 1897, pp. 425-426, 449).

-What did the apostles teach?
+What did the apostles teach about life after death?

 What did the New Testament apostles teach concerning those who die and the concept of heaven?